PetrosAbrahamian/DOGEonly/README.md

 For questions or feedback, reach out via GitHub or email.

+## 🙏 Acknowledgments
+This project was developed with the assistance of AI tools to enhance efficiency and ensure best practices in coding.

-Note: This project does not include a license and is therefore proprietary.
-Please contact the repository owner for permission before using or distributing this code.
+Note: This project does not include a license.